20-foot auxiliary masthead cruising sloop

 While picking up Howie Renner's Heritage in Fort Myers, Florida, we acquired this photograph made of Howie returning from sailing to his home there.
 It was made by his sister-in-law.
 It is the last photograph that was made of Howie aboard his Heritage.

 Andy Davidhazy's Heritage Number 1 (Howie Renner was the builder and previous owner) made her way from Ft.
 Myeras, FL to Austin, TX during the weekend of November 20, 2015.
-She is fully equipped but, alas, the sails were misplaced and could not be found.
-Suggestions on dealing with this would be welcome by Andy.
-Name will be Gabriella, in remebrance of his grandmother.
-Visit the Gabriella's album to see many photographs of her exterior and interior layout and appearance.
+Visit the Heritage One's album to see many photographs of her exterior and interior layout and appearance.

 read MORE NEWS and CORRESPONDENCE at BOTTOM OF PAGE